UselessPickles/diamondtel-m92-bluetooth/bluetooth/config/README.md

 1. Click `Disconnect` when done.

 ## Software Install

+This section will guide you through installing the customized software/configuration of the BM62 for us in this DiamondTeml Model 92 Bluetooth Adapter project.

 1. [Prepare the BM62 for Firmware/Software Install](#prepare-the-bm62-for-firmwaresoftware-install)
 1. Launch the `DSPK v2.1.5 Package\Tools\FlashUpdate Tool\isupdate.exe`.